Heat Transfer Calculator

 • Calculate heat energy from mass, specific heat, and temperature change

-• Calculate temperature change from heat energy
+• Find temperature change for given heat transfer

-• Support for heating and cooling calculations
+• Support for both heating (positive ΔT) and cooling (negative ΔT)

 Understanding Heat Transfer